GeoGrammenidis/zero_to_mvp/README.md

 5. Moved code into functions to improve readability and increase reusability
 6. Added custom logger, and logs for everything we may care about.
 The logger can be muted with a configuration change.
 7. In home page added some articles related to people with disabilities.
+8. Added a way to trace mutations of elements we care about.
+9. After an element mutation, we will need to find if a speech need to be changed.
+To do that the idea is to try track down with a function that can take any element, the heading that is responsible for it to be uttered.

+- if the mutation was done on a heading we have the element we need.
+- otherwise
+  - we find the closest heading to the DOM which is higher than the targetElement.
+  - then we check if there is any heading inbetween the heading and the targetElement
+    - if yes then the element shouldnt be uttered, we return null
+    - if no then the the heading we had was the elemment we need.

+12. if you have any questions, please feel free to reach out to me via LinkedIn or email.

 ## TODO list